You have the power to improve how you sound when you speak.

 And you’ll practice with my favorite techniques to help you remember how stress feels in your mouth and your body.

-Work on Word Stress Patterns
+Identifying Stress Patterns

-By following my suggestions, you’ll train your ear to notice stress patterns in words and phrases you hear.
+You'll start training your ear to notice stress patterns in words and phrases you hear.

 Master Stress Patterns with Practice Exercises